SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 Just like a Timed Write Transaction, a Timed Invoke Transaction consists of the following steps:

-1. **Timed Request Action** - Sets the time interval to send a Write Request Action.
+1. **Timed Request Action**: Sets the time interval to send a Write Request Action.
-2. **Status Response Action** - Confirms the transaction and time interval.
+2. **Status Response Action**: Confirms the transaction and time interval.
-3. **Invoke Request Action** - Requests four items:
+3. **Invoke Request Action**: Requests four items:

     1. List of paths to cluster commands (each item in the list is an invoke command which may optionally contain argument(s) for the command).
     2. Timed request flag.